thehaseebshah/garden/content/Public Rulebook/Current Rules.md

     3. Nothing is an unforeseen circumstance, except not hearing the morning alarm at all.
     4. If a penalty occurs due to not offering Salah on time, we still need to offer it on the same day or another 10 P2s will be added.
 If not offered on the next day even, then another penalty will be caused.
 And this process will keep on repeating until it is offered.
     5. Salahs should be properly completed as described by Shariah, or they are not accepted
     6. We can not skip the main Jamah of the masjid except due to a genuine reason.
 Use the UP Rule.
-(To be added today 0000)
     7. Dua for each Salah should not be less than 1 minute, otherwise 5 P2s are caused.
 When you get a good time to complete the dua and you do not, the penalty is incurred.
 The good time will be decide based on UP Rule.
 Forgetfulness applies.
 (Paused)
 2. _**Health Rules:**_
     1. We can only have: